Tigrana, Bhiwani

 Tigrana is a village and Indus Valley civilisation (IVC) archaeological sites in the Bhiwani district of Haryana state of India.
 It lies on the NH-709A (Loharu-Bhiwani-Mundhal-Jind route) approximately 7 km north of the district headquarters town of Bhiwani.

 People

 Demography

 As of the 2011 Census of India, the village had 2,053 households with a population of 10,712 of which 5,703 were male and 5,009 female.
-All inhabitants are Hindus and the dominate castes are Rajputs,Brahmins, OBC and SC.
+All inhabitants are Hindus and the dominant castes are Rajputs, Brahmins, OBC and SC.